y00p/thai-tone/README.md

 ### What is this repository for? ###

-This tool will automatically return the correct tone for the input of any Thai syllable.
+This tool will automatically return the correct tone for the input of any Thai syllable or line of text with syllables separated by dashes [-].

 v 0.1